 But why?
 Why is my laptop not charging even though it’s plugged in?

 It is hard to tell, as the problem can be caused by many things, such as charger issues, firmware or hardware issues, laptop overheating issues, Windows settings, outdated or corrupt drivers, etc.

-Since there is no direct fix for this, and windows os or any computer brand has not published any manual for fixing this error. so instead of looking for the solution to this error, you can try these common fix mentioned below, and hopefully, your problem should be resolved.
+Since there is no direct fix for this, and windows OS or any computer brand has not published any manual for fixing this error. so instead of looking for the solution to this error, you can try these common fixes mentioned below, and hopefully, your problem should be resolved.

 and if this fix doesn’t work for you comment down below.